-The Reserve Bank of Australia governor and his deputy will both have the opportunity to talk down the currency, should they choose to, when they speak at events this week.
+Reserve Bank of Australia Governor and his deputy will both have the opportunity to talk down the currency, should they choose to, when they speak at various events this week.

 From disappointing economic data, to the country’s first-ever domestic bond default and a spike in yuan volatility, there is plenty for China bears to chew over.

 As a result, investors will be keeping a close eye on a survey of China’s manufacturing sector due at 0145 GMT.
 In February, factory activity shrank again, reinforcing concerns of a slowdown in the economy.